panacea-js/core/README.md

     main: {
       endpoint: 'graphql',              // Change this to alter the main GraphQL endpoint.
       port: env.APP_SERVE_PORT || 3000, // Set this to 80 for default http, but you should really be using 443 (https) in production.
-      deferListen: false,               // You can defer starting the application when calling panacea() if you want to add your own middleware.
     },
     services: {
       file: __filename,                 // Advanced: path to your own services file for dependency injection.
 You should never need to alter this unless you're heavily customising panacea.